-Redvers Encryption Device - Frequently Asked Questions
+Redvers Encryption Module - Frequently Asked Questions

 Why have you written this product in COBOL?

-We've taken the unusual step of writing and delivering this device in the form of COBOL source code subroutines because we understand how important it is to have a product that is easily integrated with existing applications.
+We've taken the unusual step of writing and delivering this software in the form of COBOL source code subroutines because we understand how important it is to have a product that is easily integrated with existing applications.

 Another advantage is that customers already running COBOL applications will already be familiar with the terminology, characteristics and capabilities of COBOL based programs.